The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Discovery of Dynamics

 then \eqref{09} leads to the following linear system,

 However, the number of equations and unknowns may not be equal in \eqref{09}.
-For A-B and A-M schemes, it is insufficient to determine $\{f_n\}_{n=s}^{e(N)}$ by \eqref{09} since equations are less than unknowns.
-This is also implied by that the linear system \eqref{22} is underdetermined.
+For A-B and A-M schemes, it is insufficient to determine $\{f_n\}_{n=s}^{e(N)}$ by \eqref{09} since equations are fewer than unknowns.
+This implies that the linear system \eqref{22} is underdetermined.
 For this issue, a natural solution is to provide $N_a:=t(N)-(N-M+1)$ auxiliary linear conditions to make $\{f_n\}_{n=s}^{e(N)}$ unique.
 For example, we can compute $N_a$ certain unknown $f_n$ directly by first-order (derivative) finite difference method (FDM) using related data.
 For consistency, the selected FDM should be of the same error order as the LMM.
 Assume the LMM has order $p$, one straightforward way is to compute the initial $N_a$ unknowns by one-sided FDM of order $p$, i.e.,

 where $\gamma_m$ are the corresponding finite difference coefficients.
 Note that \eqref{20} has the error estimate

 If we write